Qoraiche/laravel-mail-editor/docs/docs/intro.md

 ## Done

 Congratulations you can now start to edit your mail templates and mail messages.
+See the next step.